tkchafin/FGTpartitioner/README.md

 ### Status
 FGTpartitioner is currently working properly, and finds the same FGT conflicts as other programs that I have tested.
-However, it is currently very slow!
+However, it is currently very slow.
 Oh well, [what're you gonna do?](https://uproxx.files.wordpress.com/2018/10/big-mouth-rick.jpg?quality=100&w=650) I've sped it up slightly by Cython-izing a major bottleneck, and enabling a parallel search for FGT conflicts using the multiprocess module.
 I may spend a little more time profiling and optimizing, but the code does what I need it to do so I'll likely stop tinkering with it :)

 ### Dependencies
 Requires Python 3 and the following modules: